t4d-gmbh/git-and-science/source/content/project_mgmt_tools/key_features_and_benefits.md

 :::{card}
 ### Version Control with Git's Feature Branch Workflow
 {% if page %}
-GitHub and GitLab allow teams to track changes, revert to previous versions, and collaborate on code seamlessly.
+GitHub and GitLab allow teams to track changes, revert to previous versions, and collaborate seamlessly on code.
 This ensures that all modifications are documented, which is crucial for **transparency and accountability**.
 {% else %}
-Track changes, revert to previous versions, etc. crucial for **transparency and accountability**.
+Track changes, revert to previous versions, and seamless collaboration are crucial for **transparency and accountability**.
 {% endif %}
 :::

 :::{card}
 ### Issue Tracking
 {% if page %}
-GitHub Issues and GitLab Issues help manage tasks, bugs, and feature requests.
-By documenting issues and their resolutions, teams can maintain a clear record of project progress and decision-making processes.
+GitHub Issues and GitLab Issues help teams to manage tasks, bugs, and feature requests efficiently.
+By documenting issues and their resolutions, teams can keep a clear record of project progress and decision-making processes.
 {% else %}
-Maintain a clear record of project progress and decision-making processes.
+Efficiently manage tasks, bugs, and feature requests, while maintaining a clear record of project progress and decision-making.
 {% endif %}
 :::

 :::{card}
 ### Code Review
 {% if page %}
 Pull Requests (GitHub) and Merge Requests (GitLab) facilitate peer review of code changes before they are integrated into the main codebase.
-Code reviews help catch errors, enforce coding standards, and ensure that contributions meet the project’s quality requirements.
+Code reviews help catch errors, enforce coding standards, and ensure that contributions meet the project’s quality standards.
 {% else %}
-Help catch errors, enforce coding standards, and ensure contributions meet quality requirements.
+Git tools help catch errors, enforce coding standards, and ensure contributions meet quality requirements.
 {% endif %}
 :::

 :::{card}
 ### Continuous Integration/Continuous Deployment (CI/CD)
 {% if page %}
-GitHub Actions and GitLab CI/CD provide automated testing and deployment pipelines to ensure that code changes are tested and validated before being merged.
-This reduces the risk of introducing errors and ensures that the codebase remains stable and reliable.
+GitHub Actions and GitLab CI/CD provide automated testing and deployment pipelines.
+These tools ensure that code changes are tested and validated before being merged, reducing risk of introducing errors and ensuring that the codebase remains stable and reliable.
 {% else %}
-Reduce risk of errors and ensure codebase stability.
+Automated testing and deployment pipelines reduce risk of errors and ensure codebase stability.
 {% endif %}
 :::

 :::{card}
 ### Documentation
 {% if page %}
-Wikis and README Files on both platforms support extensive documentation.
+Wikis and README files on both platforms support comprehensive documentation.
 Proper documentation is essential for reproducibility, allowing others to understand and replicate the work.
 {% else %}
-Essential for reproducibility, allowing others to understand and replicate the work.
+Comprehensive documentation is essential for reproducibility, allowing others to understand and replicate the work.
 {% endif %}
 :::

 :::{card}
 ### Collaboration and Communication
 {% if page %}
-Comments and Discussions on GitHub and GitLab provide features for commenting on code, issues, and merge requests.
-This facilitates communication among team members, ensuring that everyone is on the same page and that decisions are well-documented.
+Comments and Discussions on GitHub and GitLab faciliate communication by allowing users to comment on code, issues, and merge requests.
+This ensures that team members stay aligned and that key decisions are well-documented.
 {% else %}
-Facilitate communication among team members, ensuring everyone is on the same page and decisions are well-documented.
+Facilitate communication by enabling comments on code, issues, and merge requests, keeping team members aligned and ensuring key decisions are well documented.
 {% endif %}
 :::